GameFoundry/bsf/Documentation/Manuals/Native/User/animationClip.md

 ~~~~~~~~~~~~~

 ## Keyframe reduction
 Tools that create animation will often output a large set of animation keyframes, usually at a fixed rate (e.g. 60 per second).
 In most cases this amount of keyframes is not necessary as many of them are static and change very slowly.
-Additionally Banshee uses keyframe tangents to better approximate the animation curve, ensuring less keyframes need to be used.
+Additionally bs::f uses keyframe tangents to better approximate the animation curve, ensuring less keyframes need to be used.

-By enabling @ref bs::MeshImportOptions::setKeyFrameReduction "MeshImportOptions::setKeyFrameReduction()" you can ensure that Banshee eliminates any keyframes it deems unnecessary.
+By enabling @ref bs::MeshImportOptions::setKeyFrameReduction "MeshImportOptions::setKeyFrameReduction()" you can ensure that bs::f eliminates any keyframes it deems unnecessary.
 This can greately reduce the memory usage of animation clips, but might yield animation clips that don't look exactly as imagined by the creator.
 In most cases you should enable this unless you notice problems.

 ~~~~~~~~~~~~~{.cpp}
 importOptions->setKeyFrameReduction(true);